Trunk-Based Development vs Gitflow: Why TBD Won at Scale

 The Gitflow Era

 Initially, Cashrewards operated as a single engineering team working on a monolithic application.
-When I joined as one of 8 engineers during the early startup phase, Gitflow served us well during this phase.
+When I joined as one of 8 engineers during the early startup phase, Gitflow served us well.
 Through the IPO journey and beyond, I witnessed firsthand how we grew the engineering team to 40+ engineers organized into domain-focused squads.

 Single Team → Monolith → Gitflow